Valery Skoptsov: Biography

-Skoptsov was born on August 1, 1951, in the town of Velikiye Luki, Pskov Oblast.
+Skoptsov was born on 1 August 1951, in the town of Velikiye Luki, Pskov Oblast.
 He was a talented and gifted child, graduating from a music school in three years, while most of his peers did in seven.
-In addition, Valery graduated from his high school with a gold medal, and at the same, while also attending an art school, he participated in numerous poetry competitions, often winning them.
+In addition, Valery graduated from high school with a gold medal, and at the same, while also attending an art school, he participated in numerous poetry competitions, often winning them.
 After school, he entered a medical university, with the aim of becoming a neurosurgeon.
 During his studies, Skoptsov was engaged in amateur performances, was a secretary for the CPSU and an excellent student.
-On the other hand, his stepbrother, Sergei Turaev, was the exact opposite: he did not want to study or work, often stole and drank too much.
-At one point, the two brothers ransacked a neighboring cottage, for which they were reprimanded, but weren't hindered at all by this.
-Soon after, they stole a car, and were rearrested.
+On the other hand, his stepbrother, Sergei Turaev, was the exact opposite: he did not want to study or work, and often stole and drank too much.
+At one point, the two brothers ransacked a neighbouring cottage, for which they were reprimanded, but weren't hindered at all by this.
+Soon after, they stole a car and were rearrested.
 Skoptsov took the blame, and after a mental examination by the Serbsky Institute, he was declared insane, with a diagnosis of schizophrenia.
-He soon left the medical university, as it was forbidden for somebody to study as a doctor if they were schizophrenic, and so, he enrolled into a cultural enlightenment school.
-After graduating ahead of schedule and with honors, he entered into the Leningrad Institute of Culture.
+He soon left the medical university, as it was forbidden for somebody to study as a doctor if they were schizophrenic, and so, he enrolled on a cultural enlightenment school.
+After graduating ahead of schedule and with honours, he entered into the Leningrad Institute of Culture.
 Among his classmates were Valery Leontiev, Tõnis Mägi and a number of other future pop stars.

 Soon, Skoptsov became interested in spiritual chants.
 To practice them, however, he required textbooks, which were banned under Soviet law.
 He stole some from the library's closed fund, only choosing the most valuable: the altar gospel and a number of books on hymns, ancient Russian paintings and icons.
 For this, he was sentenced to 7 years imprisonment.
 Skoptsov became heavily sought after in the criminal world, due to his impressive printmaking skills - the making of seals and stamps, and, by extension, falsification of documents.
-He began dabbling with this even while incarcerated, but to no avail.
+He began dabbling with this even while incarcerated but to no avail.
 After working hard as a printmaker, he peaked in quality: the documents created by him were visually impossible to distinguish from real ones.

 Soon after their release, the two brothers went to work in the Byelorussian SSR, where they made fences for village cemeteries.
 On the night of February 24, 1989, in the town of Obol, Vitebsk Region, Skoptsov and Turaev broke into the state farm cash desk: they cracked open the safe with the help of a thermal lance, in which they found 168 Rbls 32 kop.
 Grabbing a typewriter, as well as stamps from the DOSAAF and the Society for the Protection of Antiquities, they fled.
 Sergei was arrested and testified; Valery disappeared from the view of law enforcement agencies for the next 7 years.